AdobeDocs/analytics.en/help/admin/admin/reporting-activity.md

 The [!UICONTROL Reporting Activity Manager] lets you see the reporting capacity for each report suite in your organization.
 It provides you, as an Admin, with detailed visibility into reporting consumption and helps you easily diagnose and fix capacity issues during peak reporting times.

-When your organization reaches reporting request capacity and experiences a degradation in reporting performance, you now have a way to self-diagnose reporting issues without intervention from Adobe customer care or engineering.
+When your organization reaches reporting request capacity and experiences a degradation in reporting performance, you can self-diagnose reporting issues without intervention from Adobe customer care or engineering.
 You can easily manage reporting queues within a single interface and immediately act​​ to improve your users' experience.

 This tool:

 * Informs you, in real time, about your current reporting capacity across your report suites.
 * Provides detailed report query information on current reporting requests, whether queued or in progress.
 * Lets you optimize the reporting queue by prioritizing some and canceling other reporting requests to free up capacity.
 In other words, you can ask in real time: is this report necessary at this time or can I cancel it in favor of more urgent reports?
+* Lets you restrict future requests for a specified time period. <!--new-->

 ## Access the Reporting Activity Manager

+Adobe Analytics administrators with [sufficient permissions](#permissions) can access the Reporting Activity Manager.

-In Adobe Analytics, Admins go to **[!UICONTROL Admin]** > **[!UICONTROL Reporting Activity Manager]**.
+1. In Adobe Analytics, go to **[!UICONTROL Admin]** > **[!UICONTROL Reporting Activity Manager]**.

 ## Permissions